 A counsellor accompanies the client in their unique journey towards self-discovery without any pressure or hidden agenda.

 Usually a counselling session takes place once a week and lasts 50 minutes.
-The first meeting aims to clarify what has brought you to counselling and what to expect from it.
-At the end of this consultation, a mutual agreement is made between the client and the counsellor.

-Edited | A counsellor accompanies the client in their unique journey towards self-discovery without any pressure or hidden agenda.

-Usually a counselling session takes place once a week and lasts 50 minutes.
 The first meeting aims to clarify what has brought you to counselling and what to expect from this process.
 At the end of this consultation, a mutual agreement is made between the client and the Counsellor.